beckchr/staxon/README.md

 - Memory efficient, even for very large documents
 - It's pretty fast ([benchmark](https://github.com/beckchr/staxon/wiki/Benchmark))…

-StAXON provides implementations of `javax.xml.stream.XMLStreamReader` and  `javax.xml.stream.XMLStreamWriter`.

 The XML-to-JSON [Mapping Convention](https://github.com/beckchr/staxon/wiki/Mapping-Convention) used by StAXON is similar to the [Badgerfish](http://www.sklar.com/badgerfish/) convention but attempts to avoid needless text-only JSON objects to generate a more compact JSON.

 ## Basic Usage

-If you know StAX, you'll notice that there's little new: just obtain an `XMLStreamReader` or `XMLStreamWriter` from StAXON and you're ready to go.
+If you know StAX, you'll notice that there's little new: just obtain a reader or writer from StAXON and you're ready to go.

 ### Writing JSON